[Article revised on 13 July 2020.]

-Some of the thoughts that may accompany suicidal thoughts include:
+Some of the thoughts you may be having include:

-• I am a horrible person and do not deserve to live.
+- I am a horrible person and don’t deserve to live.

-• I want my loved ones to know how bad I am feeling.
+- I want my loved ones to know how bad I’m feeling.

-• I want my loved ones to know how bad they have made me feel.
+- I want my loved ones to know how bad they’ve made me feel.

 *Whatever thoughts you are having, and however bad you are feeling, remember that you have not always felt this way, and that you will not always feel this way.*